msi-ris/Tutorials/rnaseq_cmd.md

 that are available, load the correct version of CHURP, and verify that it works.

-**Note:** this section requires that you be connected to MSI and logged in to a Mesabi or Mangi login node.
+**Note:** this section requires that you be connected to MSI and logged in to an Agate login node.
 Please review the instructions for connecting to MSI systems at the following link:
 <https://www.msi.umn.edu/content/connecting-hpc-resources>

 The commands in the following sections can be found in a text file located at